intermine/im-docs/docs/get-started/tutorial/webapp.rst

 	You should have completed the previous tutorial and have successfully deployed the webapp.

 This tutorial is intended to give a general idea of what you can customise in InterMine and how to do it.
 We're going to go through each section of the webapp and give step by step instructions on how to configure different parts of the page.
 This is a detailed tutorial and should take you a few hours to complete -- however it is not meant to be comprehensive.
 Where topics aren't covered, there are links provided for more information.
 If you have a question that you don't see answered, try searching the documentation or taking a look at the index.
-Intermine has an active developer's mailing list as well.
+Intermine has an active developer's doc:`/support mailing list` as well.

 General Layout
 ---------------------

+Let's start by updating the home page.
 Each web page in InterMine has a header and footer.
 The header contains everything at the top of the page, including the navigation tabs and the keyword search.
 The footer contains the contact form and InterMine logo.

 .. image:: ../../imgs/header-footer.png